 This table provides a detailed overview of the DHEA-S reference ranges across different ages and Tanner stages for both males and females.
 Remember, these values can vary depending on the laboratory and testing methods used.
 For accurate and personalized interpretation of these values, it's important to consult with a healthcare professional.

-Low vs High DHEA Sulfate Symptoms and Treatments
+DHEA Sulfate High and Low Blood Levels: Symptoms and Treatments

 It might be time to check your DHEA-S levels.
 Let's explore the symptoms and treatments for both low and high DHEA-S levels.

 Symptoms and Treatments Related to Low DHEA-S Levels in Males and Females

 Fatigue is a common symptom of low DHEA-S. You may also experience depression, anxiety, or reduced libido.
 If you think your DHEA-S levels may be low, consult a healthcare professional for a diagnosis and potential HRT.

 Symptoms and Treatments Related to High DHEA-S Levels

 Irritability could signal high DHEA-S levels.
 Additionally, acne outbreaks or irregular periods in women can indicate elevated values.
 Consulting with a healthcare professional is crucial.
 They'll help determine if HRT or other interventions are necessary based on your unique situation.